-- Annabel Brown (Graduate Faculty Clerk)
+- Dr Steve Ridge (Graduate Faculty Clerk)

 Once accepted onto the programme, students are registered as MPhil candidates, but after one year are expected to upgrade to PhD status.
 Part-time students are expected to upgrade within two years.
 Full-time students are normally expected to complete their PhD within three to four years; part-time students, five to seven years.
 This may include either one year (for full-time students) or two years (for part-time students) Completing Research Status (CRS).
 With permission, some of this period may also be spent outside the UK.

 The thesis submission combines a design project and a text of approximately 60,000 words, with a maximum of 100,000 words.
 There is scope under UCL regulations for flexibility in the formal presentation of theses as appropriate to the individual research project.

 The MPhil/PhD Architectural Design and Architectural History and Theory programmes jointly run a series of events which all students are expected to attend.
 They are: